ls1intum/Artemis/docs/user/lti.rst

 Manually Register Artemis to edX
 """"""""""""""""""""""""""""""""

-EdX course admins must enable LTI tool in Studio, before an instructor can add LTI components to their course.
-To enable the LTI tool in Studio, add "lti_consumer" to the Advanced Module List on the Advanced Settings page.
+EdX course admins must enable the LTI tool in Studio before an instructor can add LTI components to their course.
+To allow the LTI tool in Studio, add *lti_consumer* to the Advanced Module List on the Advanced Settings page.
-For more information please see official `edX documentation <https://edx.readthedocs.io/projects/edx-partner-course-staff/en/latest/exercises_tools/lti_component.html>`_.
+For more information, please see the official `edX documentation <https://edx.readthedocs.io/projects/edx-partner-course-staff/en/latest/exercises_tools/lti_component.html>`_.

-Please follow the below steps to add LTI 1.3 component to edX course unit and configure Artemis:
+Please follow the below steps to add the LTI 1.3 component to the edX course unit and configure Artemis:

 #.
-As an instructor of the course, edit the course unit in where you want to add Artemis and select "Advanced" from the "Add New Component" section.
-Select "LTI Consumer".
+As an instructor, edit the course unit where you want to add Artemis and select *Advanced* from the *Add New Component* section.
+Select *LTI Consumer*.
 #.
-Navigate "Edit" on the LTI consumer component that appeared.
+Navigate *Edit* on the LTI consumer component that appeared.
 #.
-In the "LTI Version" field, select "LTI 1.3".
+In the *LTI Version* field, select *LTI 1.3*.
 #.
-Copy the following URLs that are provided from Artemis into the respective form fields on the platform site:
+Copy the following URLs that Artemis provides into the respective form fields on the platform site:
 #.
-Copy "Redirect URI" into "Registered Redirect URIs" field in edX component.
+Copy *Redirect URI* into the *Registered Redirect URIs* field in the edX component.
 #.
-Copy "Initiate Login URL" into "Tool Initiate Login URL" field.
-After manually saving edX component into Artemis, admin must append the Artemis Registration ID to the end of the URL.
+Copy *Initiate Login URL* into *Tool Initiate Login URL* field.
+After manually saving the edX component into Artemis, the admin must append the Artemis Registration ID to the end of the URL.
 #.
-Select "Tool Public Key Mode" as "Keyset URL".
+Select *Tool Public Key Mode* as *Keyset URL*.
 #.
-Copy "Keyset URL" into the "Tool Keyset URL" field.
+Copy *Keyset URL* into the *Tool Keyset URL* field.
 #.
-Select Deep linking as True.
+Select *Deep Linking* as True.
 #.
-Copy "Deep linking URL" into the "Deep Linking Launch URL" field.
+Copy *Deep linking URL* into the *Deep Linking Launch URL* field.
 #.
-Select "LTI Launch Target" as "Modal".
+Select *LTI Launch Target* as *Modal*.
 #.
-Set a "Button Text" (i.e. Launch Exercise).
+Set a *Button Text* (i.e. Launch Exercise).
 #.
-Select "Scored" field as True and define "Weight" field as 100.
+Select the *Scored* field as True and define the *Weight* field as 100.
 #.
-Select True for "Request user's username", "Request user's full name", "Request user's email" and "Send extra parameters" fields.
+Select True for the *Request user's username*, *Request user's full name*, *Request user's email*, and *Send extra parameters* fields.
 #.
 Save the component.
 #.
 On the resulting component, you will find configuration details and provide these details to your Artemis administrator.

 .. note::
- Each LTI Consumer component in edX acts as an independent LTI consumer, so it means each LTI consumer needs to be defined to Artemis manually.
+ Each LTI Consumer component in edX acts as an independent LTI consumer, meaning each LTI consumer must be defined to Artemis manually.

 Now we are back on the Artemis again.
-Please follow below steps to manually configure edX component into Artemis:
+Please follow the below steps to manually configure the edX component into Artemis:

 #.
-As an admin user, navigate to "Server Administration > LTI Configuration".
+As an admin user, navigate to *Server Administration > LTI Configuration*.
 #.
-Click "Add new platform configuration" button.
+Click the *Add new platform configuration* button.
 #.
-Copy the following URLs that are provided from edX into the respective form fields on the Artemis:
+Copy the following URLs that edX provides into the respective form fields on the Artemis:
 #.
-Copy "Access Token URL" from edX component into the "Tool URL" field in Artemis.
+Copy *Access Token URL* from the edX component into the *Tool URL* field in Artemis.
 #.
-Copy "Client ID" into "Client ID" field.
+Copy *Client ID* into *Client ID* field.
 #.
-Copy "Access Token URL" into the "Token URI" field.
+Copy *Access Token URL* into the *Token URI* field.
 #.
-Copy "Keyset URL" into the "JWKSet URI" field.
+Copy *Keyset URL* into the *JWKSet URI* field.
 #.
-Copy "Access Token URL" into the "Authorization URI" field.
+Copy *Access Token URL* into the *Authorization URI* field.
 #.
 Set a platform name and save the configuration.
 #.
-Then you will be directed to the configured platforms list and you will see new configuration details at the end of the list.
+Then, Artemis will direct you to the configured platforms list, and you will see new configuration details at the end of the list.
 #.
-Get Registration ID information from this table for respective newly configured platform and provide it to your edX course instructor.
+Get Registration ID information from this table for the newly configured platform and provide it to your edX course instructor.

 Sharing access to a course
 --------------------------

 To unlock the full potential of the LTI configuration and enable the Deep Linking Service for your online course, Artemis administrators must carefully choose an LTI platform and apply the following steps.

 #.
-As admin user, head to the "Course Management" section and select your targeted online course to configure.
+As an admin user, head to the *Course Management* section and select your targeted online course to configure.
 #.
-Within the course management area, locate and click on the "LTI Configuration tab".
+Within the course management area, locate and click on the *LTI Configuration tab*.
 #.
-Find and click the "Edit" button.
+Find and click the *Edit* button.
 This action will allow you to modify the LTI configuration settings for your course.
 #.
-In the "External Tool Settings" section, drop down the list to select the appropriate LTI platform configuration for your course.
+In the *External Tool Settings* section, drop down the list to select the appropriate LTI platform configuration for your course.
 #.
-After selecting the desired configuration, make sure to hit Save to apply your changes.
+After selecting the desired configuration, hit Save to apply your changes.

 .. figure:: lti/course_edit_lti_configuration.png
     :align: center